VVildFire1/PublicRepos/Projects/HomeLab/Pihole.md

 Remember, while configuring Pi-hole with pfSense, it's important to consider the implications of DNS settings on your network's performance and security.
 Always have a backup plan in case you need to revert changes, and document any configurations you modify for future reference

+### Use Pi-hole's Local DNS Records Feature

+Pi-hole's web interface includes a section for defining local DNS records.
+Here's how to use it:

+- Access the Pi-hole Admin Console in your web browser.
+- Navigate to the "Local DNS" tab and then to "DNS Records."
+- Here, you can add mappings between local IP addresses and hostnames.
+For instance, you might map `192.168.1.50` to `printer.local`.
+- After adding your mappings, Pi-hole will start resolving these names to the specified IP addresses for all devices using it for DNS.